Japanese work environment: Impact on Japan's welfare state

+Resignation

+Quitting a job is highly frowned upon in Japanese work culture, and employees who quit often face harassment, intimidation, bargaining and guilt when giving their notice.
+Employees are culturally discouraged from quitting jobs even if they are facing severe mistreatment in the workplace.
+Younger generations of Japanese employees have expressed discontent with these norms and in recent years a proxy resignation industry has taken hold.
+Employees seeking to quit their job will pay an organization to notify their employer, complete paperwork, return workplace property and handle pushback from employers.

 Large companies

 At the very top, the most prestigious companies would recruit and retain the best workers by offering better benefits and truly lifetime job security.
 By the 1960s, employment at a large prestigious company had become the goal of children of the new middle class, the pursuit of which required mobilization of family resources and great individual perseverance in order to achieve success in the fiercely competitive education system.

-Employees are expected to work hard and demonstrate loyalty to the firm, in exchange for some degree of job security and benefits, such as housing subsidies, good insurance, the use of recreation facilities, and bonuses and pensions.
 Wages begin low, but seniority is rewarded, with promotions based on a combination of seniority and ability.
 Leadership is not based on assertiveness or quick decision-making but on the ability to create consensus, taking into account the needs of subordinates.
 Surveys indicate a continued preference for bosses who are demanding but show concern for workers' private lives over less-demanding bosses interested only in performance on the job.

 This system rewards behavior demonstrating identification with the team effort, indicated by singing the company song, not taking all of one's vacation days, and sharing credit for accomplishments with the workgroup.
 Pride in one's work is expressed through competition with other parallel sections in the company and between one's company and other companies in similar lines of business.
 Thus, individuals are motivated to maintain wa (harmony) and participate in group activities, not only on the job but also in after-hours socializing (nomikai).
 The image of group loyalty, however, is more of a matter of ideology than practice, especially for people who do not make it to the top.